jeremytammik/tbc/a/1862_codesign_yaml_eltype_predicate.md

 Zoom and Pan do not have this effect.

-Secodnly, even though the preview control modifies the model's current view settings, it does not require a transaction to do so.
+Secondly, even though the preview control modifies the model's current view settings, it does not require a transaction to do so.
 However, it does require the manual transaction option, presumably so that it can start and commit its own transaction internally.

 This could be like the `PromptForFamilyInstancePlacement` method that has a transaction control built in.